 When I first drafted this post a few weeks ago, I was more in the murkiness of the transition, like a baby that was past due and I was getting a bit cranky.

 I’m wishing you joy or acceptance of murkiness in whatever birthings are happening for you right now.
+You might be a few feet from gold.

 The potential is truly amazing if you can embrace it!